-- 1. Mining companies should avoid equating the social performance function solely with community engagement, and work to strengthen the scientific, organisational and legal dimensions of this function. - 2.
-Senior management should 'hard-wire' social performance into operational management practices to maximise the value of the function. - 3.
-Companies should review whether operational-level social performance functions are 'fit-for-purpose' (i.e. appropriate to both the tailings facility and the local context) and adequately resourced. - 4.
-A high-level of interdisciplinary effort is required to support the safe management of tailings. - 5.
-Managers at all levels of a mining company should maintain a willingness to engage in and promote cross-disciplinary conversations on specialist topics such as tailings facility management, and actively support interdisciplinary work.
+- 1. organisational and legal dimensions of this function. - 2. management practices to maximise the value of the function. - 3. functions are 'fit-for-purpose' (i.e. appropriate to both the tailings facility and the local context) and adequately resourced. - A high-level of interdisciplinary effort is required to support the safe 4. management of tailings. - 5. to engage in and promote cross-disciplinary conversations on specialist topics such as tailings facility management, and actively support interdisciplinary work.